 Due to Tiffin Motorhomes' commitment to continuous research and development, some units might also contain major appliances manufactured by other companies other than what is shown in the figures of this section.
-Refer to the information in the Owner's Information Package for more information on your motorhome brands.
+Refer to the Owner's Information Package for more information on your motorhome brands.